smruti-sourav/Weather-app/README.md

 To run the React Weather App locally on your machine, follow these steps:

-Clone this repository to your local machine using Git:
+Clone this repository to your local machine using Git: git clonehttps://github.com/smruti-sourav/Weather-app.git

+install npm

+npm start